Grove Isle: Development

-The island remained largely untouched—a large sand bar covered with Australian Pines—until large scale development came to Coconut Grove in the late 1970s and early 1980s.
+The island remained largely untouched—a large sand bar covered with Australian Pines where locals swam—until large scale development came to Coconut Grove in the late 1970s and early 1980s.
 The island was purchased for $6 million and restrictions on the island's development were finally agreed after protracted litigation over its size was settled in July 1977.
 Cabot, Cabot and Forbes of Massachusetts were one of the principal sellers of the island.
 Martin Margulies and Sun Bank of Miami were its eventual buyers and subsequently invested $100 million to develop the property.

 Burton Goldberg, the notorious Miami nightclub impresario, had previously hoped to make the island's "sailboat key" club and residential project the largest in South Florida.
 His development ended in foreclosure having been stalled by legal battles with stakeholders and residents.
 The design was significantly reworked and Margulies' scaled-back development was finally completed in 1982.
 Off-island Club membership was also agreed so its amenities would be enjoyed by the wider community.
 The project finally consisted of three residential towers, a hotel and club, deep-water marina, pools, professional tennis club, original 55 piece sculpture gardens.
 The Grove Isle development set the standard for high-end Miami property.

 Grove Isle lies in parts three feet above sea level.
 Its drainage system was surveyed as part of the condominium's 40 year re-certification project.